bjbzrc/fusion-autosplitter/README.md

 * Hit OK then OK again to close Layout Editor.
 Open EmuHawk if you haven't already

+Dbgview should spit out a message when you open EmuHawk.
 To fully reset the script, make sure the timer has started from the script's auto start and reset the timer.

-*If starting the run from a New Game Plus file (a file with a Metroid next to it), make sure the NG+*

-*checkbox is checked in the script's settings in LiveSplit's Layout Editor.
-By default, the script*

-*is set to start from a normal game file.*
+*If starting the run from a New Game Plus file (a file with a Metroid next to it), make sure the NG+* *checkbox is checked in the script's settings in LiveSplit's Layout Editor.
+By default, the script* *is set to start from a normal game file.*

 ### Usage/Notes: